crispab/agile-games/Learning.md

 despite the broadcast, it may be a problem with serialization.
 As with REST, keep a set of classes meant for transportation.

+I did a redesign of the API.
+First there was messages with parameters without type.
+Then I did a strictly typed API and used `oneOf` to identify the type of message.
+The decoder that understands the message gets the job done.
+This is a much cleaner design and there is no logic around the arbitrary parameters list.

 ## Micronaut

 I have built several services on Spring Boot but there is a new